-- Report any concerns about the conduct of any member of staff, supply staff or volunteer to the headteacher as soon as possible. - If an allegation is made against the headteacher, the concerns need to be raised with the Chair of Governor as soon as possible.
-If the Chair of Governors is not available, then the LADO should be contacted directly.

-- There may be situations when the headteacher or Chair of Governors will want to involve the police immediately, if the person is deemed to be an immediate risk to children or there is evidence of a possible criminal offence. - Once an allegation has been received by the headteacher or Chair of Governors, they will contact the LADO on 01983 876365 or child.protection@hants.gov.uk as soon as possible and before carrying out any investigation into the allegation.
-They should also contact their HR Advisor to make them aware of the allegation and contact with HR should not be delayed in the absence of discussion with the LADO. - Inform the parents of the allegation unless there is a good reason not to
+- Staff will report any concerns about the conduct of any member of staff, supply staff or volunteer to the headteacher as soon as possible. - If an allegation is made against the headteacher, the concerns need to be raised with the Chair of Governors as soon as possible.
+If the Chair of Governors is not available, then the LADO should be contacted directly. - There may be situations when the headteacher or Chair of Governors will want to involve the police immediately, if the person is deemed to be an immediate risk to children or there is evidence of a possible criminal offence. - Once an allegation has been received by the headteacher or Chair of Governors, they will contact the LADO on 01962 876364 or child.protection@hants.gov.uk as soon as possible and before carrying out any investigation into the allegation. - · Inform the parents of the allegation unless there is a good reason not to